karl-cottenie/academic-kickstart/content/author/kyle-gillespie/_index.md

 #   link = "files/cv.pdf"

 +++
-Project title: Small mammal body mass and capture probability
+Project title: Top-down, environmental and spatial effects on eelgrass (*Zostera marina*) fish and invertebrate community dynamics in a temperate pacific ecosystem: ecological and resource management perspectives